typedb/typedb-docs/09-schema/03-rules.md

 ### Backward transitivity
 To see what happens when we try to compute backwards transitivity using the above formulation, consider the query to find all nodes from which `t` is reachable in the same chain `p-q-r-s-t`.
 The second rule is now executed backwards - first finding all `$y` there is an edge to `t`.
 Then it recursively queries all nodes reachable from `$y`.
 Thus, a relation is generated for every pair of nodes which are reachable from `t` - no better than the naive approach.

-To answer backward transitive queries, we need a backwards version of the transitive relation and rules.
+To answer backward transitive queries such as `$t isa node, has id "t"; (from: $x, to: $t) isa path;`, we need a backwards version of the transitive relation and rules.
 Intuitively, This approach computes forward-transitivity on the reversed graph.
 ```typeql
 define